kjyjr/Exploratory-Data-Analysis-and-Visualization-Project/README.md

 ## Research Questions to be Answered

+- What is the current trend in vehicle registrations?
 - What is the carbon footprint of ICE vs EVs?
-- What is the operating & maintenance cost comparison over 5 years for an EV/ICE Vehicle?
-(This information is not addressed due to missing a team member for presentation)
 - Which fuel type is more cost-efficient?
 - What are the key considerations for charging an EV?